foxyproxy/browser-extension/README.md

 ## Permissions Justification

-These justifications were provied to Google and Mozilla
+These justifications were provided to Google and Mozilla

 1. **downloads**: Required to export the extension settings to a file.
 Users can import that file to other Chrome/Firefox instances, or share it with colleagues, in order to keep the same settings.
 It can also be backed up and used later.
 2. **proxy**: The core function of the extension is to allow users to set the proxy server used by the browser.